Business Growth Guide

-Be sure that you have current licenses and are registered to operate your business in your municipality.
-As your business grows, the licensing requirements may change, especially if you are adding employees.
-Having a current Business Tax Receipt, an Occupational License, and any other licenses that are required is essential to your business success.
+Having a current Business licenses and Business Tax Receipts, an Occupational License, and any other licenses that are required is essential to your business success.
+The licensing requirements may change as your business grows, especially if you are adding employees.
 Get legal and stay legal!

 There are a variety of creative ways to fund a business.
 From attracting friends and family members to exploring micro-lenders and commercial banks.
 The Funding Guide can help you in preparing for seeking funding, and then locating potential sources of money to fund your growth.